-Plus, I’ll teach you some of the best skincare tips for men that I’ve learned over the years.
+Plus, I’ll teach you some of the best is tips for men that I’ve learned over the years.

 If you’ve ever wanted to achieve an attractive and glowing skin that women and others notice, here’s precisely what you need to know.

 Aim to cleanse at least once per day, do so in the PM.
-Treat your skin to this step on a daily bias.
+Treat your skin to this step on a daily basis.